ICESAT-2HackWeek/ICESat2_hackweek_tutorials/README.md

 The tutorials were largely developed by volunteer instructors.
 Each tutorial was prepared and distributed as a separate repository under the [ICESat-2 Hackweek Github organization](https://github.com/ICESAT-2HackWeek).
 At the beginning of each tutorial, participants cloned the repository and interactively worked through the material with the instructor.

-This ICESat2_hackweek_tutorials repository was created to centralize the final content from all tutorial repositories and to provide a snapshot "release" of the material presented during the hackweek with a DOI for distribution to the larger community.
+This ICESat2_hackweek_tutorials repository was created to centralize the final content from individual tutorial repositories and to provide a snapshot "release" of the material presented during the hackweek with a DOI for distribution to the larger community.
+Some of these tutorials may continue to evolve in individual repositories (see links below).

 ## Tutorials
-### Overview of the ICESat-2 mission (slides)
+### 01. Overview of the ICESat-2 mission (slides)
 *Tom Neumann, Ron Kwok, Ben Smith*
 https://github.com/ICESAT-2HackWeek/intro_ICESat2

-### Introduction to Open Science and Reproducible Research
+### 02. Introduction to Open Science and Reproducible Research
 *Fernando Perez*
 https://github.com/ICESAT-2HackWeek/intro-jupyter-git

-### Access and Customize ICESat-2 Data via NSIDC API
+### 03. Access and Customize ICESat-2 Data via NSIDC API
 *Amy Steiker Bruce Wallin*
 https://github.com/ICESAT-2HackWeek/data-access

-### Intro to HDF5 and ICESat-2 Data Files
+### 04. Intro to HDF5 and ICESat-2 Data Files
 *Fernando Paolo*
 https://github.com/ICESAT-2HackWeek/intro-hdf5

-### Clouds and ICESat-2 Data Filtering
+### 05. Clouds and ICESat-2 Data Filtering
 *Ben Smith*
 https://github.com/ICESAT-2HackWeek/Clouds_and_data_filtering

-### Gridding and Filtering of ICESat/ICESat-2 Elevation Change Data
+### 06. Gridding and Filtering of ICESat/ICESat-2 Elevation Change Data
 *Johan Nilsson*
 https://github.com/ICESAT-2HackWeek/gridding

-### ICESat-2 for Sea Ice
+### 07. ICESat-2 for Sea Ice
 *Alek Petty*
 https://github.com/ICESAT-2HackWeek/sea-ice-tutorials

-### Geospatial Data Exploration, Analysis, and Visualization
+### 08. Geospatial Data Exploration, Analysis, and Visualization
 *David Shean*
 https://github.com/ICESAT-2HackWeek/geospatial-analysis

-### Correcting ICESat-2 data and related applications
+### 09. Correcting ICESat-2 data and related applications
 *Maya Becker, Susheel Adusumilli*
 https://github.com/ICESAT-2HackWeek/data-correction

 ## How to reproduce and run
 These tutorials were deployed on a JupyterHub instance running in the cloud.
 For information how to reproduce on your own system, see the following.

-### Preliminary material
+### 00. Preliminary material
 *Anthony Arendt*
 https://icesat-2hackweek.github.io/preliminary/

-### JupyterHub Environment for Icesat-2 Hackweek
+### 10. JupyterHub Environment for Icesat-2 Hackweek
 *Scott Henderson*
 https://github.com/ICESAT-2HackWeek/jupyterhub-info.